Convergence of the complete electromagnetic fluid system to the full compressible magnetohydrodynamic equations: Introduction and Main Results

+The equations \eqref{fabba}--\eqref{fabbd} are the so-called full compressible magnetohydrodynamic equations, see \cite{EM,KL,LL}.
+It should be pointed that although it has been completely eliminated in the limit equations \eqref{fabba}--\eqref{fabbd}, the electric field $\i$ still plays an essentially important role in the phenomena under consideration.
+In fact, it determines the electric current $\sigma (\i+\mu_0\u\times \H)$ which generates the magnetic field $\H$.
+The electric field $\i$ and the magnetic field $\H$ satisfy the relation

 The above formal derivation is usually referred as magnetohydrodynamic approximation, see \cite{Im,EM}.
-In \cite{KS1}, Kawashima and Shizuta justified this limit process rigorously in the two-dimensional case (i.e., $\u=(u_1,u_2,0)$, $\i=(0,0,E_3)$, and $\H=(H_1, $ $H_2,0)$ with spatial variable $x=(x_1,x_2)\in \mathbb{R}^2$.
-In this situation, we can obtain that $\rho_{\textrm{e}}=0$ and the system \eqref{faa}--\eqref{fag} is reduced to \eqref{faaa}--\eqref{ohmm}.) for local smooth solutions.
+In \cite{KS1}, Kawashima and Shizuta justified this limit process rigorously in the two-dimensional case for local smooth solutions, i.e., $\u=(u_1,u_2,0)$, $\i=(0,0,E_3)$, and $\H=(H_1, $ $H_2,0)$ with spatial variable $x=(x_1,x_2)\in \mathbb{R}^2$.
+In this situation, we can obtain that $\rho_{\textrm{e}}=0$ and the system \eqref{faa}--\eqref{fag} is reduced to \eqref{faaa}--\eqref{ohmm}.
 Later, in \cite{KS2}, they also obtained the global convergence of the limit in the two-dimensional case under the assumption that both the initial data of the electromagnetic fluid equations and those of the compressible magnetohydrodynamic equations are a small perturbation of some given constant state in some Sobolev spaces in which the global smooth solution can be obtained.
 Recently, we studied the magnetohydrodynamic approximation for the isentropic electromagnetic fluid system in a three-dimensional period domain and deduced the isentropic compressible magnetohydrodynamic equations \cite{JL}.

 The purpose of this paper is to give a rigorous derivation of the full compressible magnetohydrodynamic equations \eqref{fabba}--\eqref{fabbd} from the electromagnetic fluid system \eqref{faaa}--\eqref{ohmm} as the dielectric constant $\epsilon$ tends to zero.
 For the sake of simplicity and clarity of presentation, we shall focus on the ionized fluids obeying the perfect gas relations